Why is this important?

 The police must tell you why you have been detained.
 They must explain the general nature of the suspected crime and inform you that you do not need to answer any questions other than giving your name, address, date and place of birth and your nationality.

 If you have been detained in police custody you must be provided with information (verbally or in writing) about your rights, for example, to access a solicitor.
 The police must record who has given you this information and the time that it was given.
+There are human rights considerations when you are interviewed by the police during detention.
 You also have the right to ask for and receive, free of charge, any documents that are held by the police that are essential to you effectively challenging your detention.

 You cannot be detained more than once in connection with the same offence, or an offence which arises out of the same grounds.